pytask-dev/pytask/docs/source/how_to_guides/bp_scalable_repititions_of_tasks.md

-# Parametrizations
+# Scalable repititions of tasks

-This section gives advice on how to use parametrizations.
+This section gives advice on how to use repitions to quickly scale your project.

 ## TL;DR

-- Loop over dictionaries which map ids to ``kwargs`` to create multiple tasks.
+- Loop over dictionaries which map ids to `kwargs` to create multiple tasks.
 - Create the dictionary with a separate function.
 - Create functions to build intermediate objects like output paths which can be shared more easily across tasks than the generated values.